Maxapp-ZRH/PayMatch/docs/auth/authentication.md

 ## Overview

-PayMatch implements a modern, GDPR-compliant authentication system using Supabase Auth native features with magic links, JWT session management, and comprehensive security features.
-The system provides a seamless user experience with built-in email verification, password reset, and session management.
+PayMatch implements a modern, GDPR-compliant authentication system using Supabase Auth with a unified session management architecture.
+The system provides multiple authentication methods including password-based login, magic link authentication, and comprehensive session management with automatic refresh and error handling.
+Built with Next.js 15 App Router, it offers a seamless user experience with built-in email verification, password reset, and organization-based access control.

 ## Table of Contents